Avaiga/taipy-doc/docs/knowledge_base/demos/sales_dashboard.md

 1. Visit Taipy [Sales Dashboard Demo](https://sales-dashboard.taipy.cloud/).

-2. Upload your Excel file containing the sales data you wish to visualize.

-3. Use the provided filters to select specific criteria such as city, customer, or gender to narrow down your data.
+2. Use the provided filters to select specific criteria such as city, customer, or gender to narrow down your data.

-4. Explore the two dynamic charts, sales by hour and sales by product, to analyze trends and patterns.
+3. Explore the two dynamic charts, "sales by hour" and "sales by product", to analyze trends and patterns.

-5. Gain valuable insights and make informed decisions based on your data analysis.
+4. Gain valuable insights and make informed decisions based on your data analysis.

 # Conclusion
 Crafting interactive and informative sales dashboards has never been easier, thanks to Taipy's